Hollow Nickel Case: Background

 More importantly, Häyhänen helped the FBI uncover the identity of his two main contacts in New York: Mikhail Nikolaevich Svirin (a former United Nations employee) and William August Fisher, whose code name was "Mark".
 Svirin had returned to the Soviet Union in October 1956 and was not available for questioning or arrest, but Fisher was still working in the United States, principally seeking information on the U.S. atomic program and U.S. Navy submarine information.

-With Häyhänen's help, the FBI identified and arrested Fisher in Brooklyn; the hotel room and photo studio that he lived in contained multiple items of modern espionage equipment: cameras and film for producing microdots, cipher pads, cufflinks, a hollow shaving brush, shortwave radios, and numerous "trick" containers.
+With Häyhänen's help, the FBI identified and arrested Fisher in Brooklyn; the hotel room and photo studio in which he lived contained multiple items of modern espionage equipment — cameras and film for producing microdots, cipher pads, cufflinks, a hollow shaving brush, shortwave radios, and numerous "trick" containers.

 Fisher, who gave the authorities the name Rudolf Ivanovich Abel, was brought to trial in New York City Federal Court and indicted as a Soviet spy in October 1957 on three counts: